-New Mexico Commission for Deaf & Hard of Hearing to Distribute Free Smoke Alarms
+New Mexico Commission for the Deaf & Hard of Hearing to Distribute Free Smoke Alarms

-Albuquerque, New Mexico - The Commission for Deaf and Hard of Hearing (CDHH) announced that a new program will kick off on February 15th, 2012 and will provide free smoke alarms to qualified Deaf, Hard of Hearing, Deaf-Blind and Speech Disabled New Mexicans.
+Albuquerque, New Mexico - The New Mexico Commission for the Deaf & Hard of Hearing (NMCDHH) announced that a new program will kick off on February 15th, 2012 and will provide free smoke alarms to qualified Deaf, Hard of Hearing, Deaf-Blind and Speech Disabled New Mexicans.

 "2011 was one of the worst fire seasons in New Mexico history.
 In the event of a fire, properly installed and maintained smoke alarms will provide an early warning alarm to your household.
 This alarm could save your own life and those of your loved ones by providing the chance to escape." said Shannon Smith, Interim Executive Director.